goranjo/authorization/README.md

 Then run `php artisan migrate`.

-Once you've done the migrations, create two models and insert the relevant trait:
+Once you've done the migrations, create the following two models and insert the relevant trait:

 The Role model: